 Distinctive, slender fruits are yellow with faint white stripes and light-green blossom ends.
 Harvest young at 4-6" for unusually delicious, nutty flavor and firm texture.
 Vigorous, high-yielding plants.
 NOTE: Under certain stressful situations, such as hot weather, Zephyr fruits can show some variability in the amount of green at the blossom ends.
 In addition, sometimes the first one or two fruits produced will be yellow with green stripes.

-• Edible Flowers: Blossoms bear a mild, squash-like flavor and are great stuffed and fried, or sliced for used in soups, omelets, salads, and pasta dishes. <br> Avg.
-4,600 seeds/lb.
-Packet: 30 seeds.
+• Edible Flowers: Blossoms bear a mild, squash-like flavor and are great stuffed and fried, or sliced for use in soups, omelets, salads, and pasta dishes.

-CULTURE: Fertile, well-drained soil with a pH of 5.8–6.8 is best.
+SCIENTIFIC NAME: Cucurbita pepo CULTURE: Fertile, well-drained soil with a pH of 5.8–6.8 is best.
 Plastic mulch and fabric row covers (AG-19 grade) can aide plant establishment and exclude insect pests during the seedling stage.
 Row covers should be removed when plants begin to flower.
 Poor fruit development may indicate insufficient pollination.
 For highest quality fruit, succession plantings every 2-3 weeks may be needed.
 PLANT SPACING: Space plants 18-24" apart in rows 6' apart.
 Wider spacing may allow for easier harvesting.
-DISEASES: Common cucurbit diseases include powdery mildew, downy mildew, bacterial wilt, and phytophthora.
+DISEASES AND PESTS: Common cucurbit diseases include powdery mildew, downy mildew, bacterial wilt, and phytophthora.
 Avoid problems with adequate soil drainage, good air flow, insect pest control, and crop rotation.
 If necessary, check with your local Cooperative Extension Service agent for specific control options.
-INSECT PESTS: Cucumber beetles, squash bugs, and vine borers are all common pests for cucurbits.
-Protect young plants with floating row cover.
-Squash bug eggs found on the undersides of leaves may be crushed by hand.
-For vine borers, cut out of vines and hill soil over the wound.
-Keep field borders mowed and remove plant refuse in the fall; spring plow to bury pupae.
-Pyrethrin sprays may offer some control.
 HARVEST FRUIT: For some varieties, it is common for the first fruits to be malformed, wither, or blacken, which indicates poor pollination and is usually remedied as more male flowers appear.
 Harvest regularly, 2-3 times a week, once plants begin to produce.
 Cut or gently twist off fruits when they have reached the desired size.
-For summer squash, 4-6".
+For zucchini, 6-8" long; summer squash, 4-6"; and patty pan and round, 2-3" in diameter.
 Handle with care to avoid scratching fruits.
-HARVEST BLOSSOMS: Harvest male blossoms (with thin stems) or female blossoms (with thick stems and a bulbous base that becomes the fruit) in mid to late morning when fully open.
+HARVEST BLOSSOMS: Harvest male blossoms (with thin stems) or female blossoms (with thick stems and an immature fruit at the base of the flower) in mid to late morning when fully open.
 Clip flowers 1-2" below flower base.
 If a squash fruit crop is also desired from the same planting, only harvest male flowers, leaving a few to pollinate the female flowers.
 STORAGE: Keep fruit at 40-50°F (5-10°C), 95% relative humidity for up to 2 weeks.
 Use as soon as possible for best quality.
-DAYS TO MATURITY: From direct seeding; subtract about 14 days if transplanting.
+DAYS TO MATURITY: From direct seeding; for days to maturity from transplanting, subtract about 14 days.
 AVG.
-DIRECT SEEDING RATE: (at 3 seeds/ft., rows 6' apart) 250 seeds/83', 500 seeds/166', 1,000 seeds/333'.
-SEED SPECS: SEEDS/LB.: Yellow Summer: Avg.
-5,500.
-PACKET: 30 seeds, (unless otherwise noted) sows 10'.
+DIRECT SEEDING RATE: (At 3 seeds/ft., rows 6' apart) 250 seeds/83', 500 seeds/166', 1,000 seeds/333'.
+SEED SPECS: SEEDS/LB.: Zucchini: Avg.
+3,400; Yellow Summer: Avg.
+5,500; Specialty: Avg.
+4,500.
+PACKET: 30 seeds (unless otherwise noted), sows 10'.

 Johnny's is committed to your success, every step of the way.